15 49.0138 8.38624 arrow 1 bullet 1 6000 1 0 fade https://blog.thepoolfactory.com 300 4000 1

 The pool timer can be set to run once a day to prevent algae from becoming a problem.
 In most locations there are rate differentials for energy use during off peak hours (please contact your local utilities company to see if they have this type of schedule).
 In other words, it will cost less to run your filter during these times.
 Set your timer to run the pump at off peak hours to save yourself some money.

-SmartPool Programmable Outdoor Timer
+Champlain Programmable Standard Plug-In Outdoor Timer

 Specially designed to control filtration systems, outdoor lighting, robotic pool cleaners and saltwater chlorinators of an above ground pool or spa.
 Saves energy, extends equipment life, activates equipment only when needed.